 Principe is a small island of the Gulf of Guinea with only a few active NGOs working in conservation.
-Beside FP, only BirdLife International (BL) and Oikos are currently active.
-Until this day, Fundação Príncipe (FP), supported by Fauna & Flora International (FFI), is the only organization that has a permanent botanist on Príncipe, and the only institution with both knowledge of the local biodiversity and good connections with all local and international stakeholders, and with a sufficiently large and qualified staff to implement the project.
+Until this day, Fauna & Flora International (FFI) is the only organization that has a permanent botanist on Príncipe, hosted in a local NGO, Fundação Príncipe (FP), and the only institution with both knowledge of the local biodiversity and good connections with all local and international stakeholders.